Dependent Co-Arisingtopic View in explorer

 Venerable Kaccānagotta asks the Buddha about right view, and the Buddha explains how the world depends on a duality of existence and non-existence, and how the Tathāgata teaches the Dhamma by the middle way.

-The Buddha teaches about dependent co-arising and the phenomena arisen from dependent co-arising.
-A noble disciple who has thoroughly seen this with right wisdom will no longer be doubtful about who they were in the past, who they will be in the future, or who they are in the present.
+A disciple of the Noble Ones who has thoroughly seen dependent co-arising and dependently arisen phenomena with right wisdom will no longer be doubtful about who they were in the past, who they will be in the future, or who they are now.

 The venerable Sāriputta delivers a comprehensive exposition on “Right View,” detailing sixteen ways a noble disciple achieves clarity in the Dhamma.
 By understanding the wholesome and unwholesome, nutriments, the Four Noble Truths, dependent origination, and the taints—including their arising and cessation—a disciple abandons underlying tendencies and realizes the end of suffering.